 Gardener

-Class gardeners water and care for plants in the classroom.
+The gardener takes care of any plants in the classroom.
+They water the plants, remove dead leaves, and learn about the importance of nurturing living things.
 This job helps children develop a sense of responsibility and build empathy as they think about the plants’ needs and care for them to keep them alive and healthy.

 Librarian